VorTECHsa/adt-vtx-setup-cli/README.md

 curl -fsSL https://raw.githubusercontent.com/VorTECHsa/adt-vtx-setup-cli/main/setup.sh -o setup.sh && sh setup.sh adt
 ```

-This does the following:
+This does the following (but may not be limited to):
 * Creates SSH setup for working with our GitHub.
 * Clones common code repositories from our GitHub (depending on the selected `workflow`).
 * Installs common useful apps (e.g. Visual Studio Code, Insomnia, etc.).
 * Creates some useful bash aliases (e.g. `gco` for `git checkout`, etc.).
 * Guides user through `~/.npmrc` setup
 * Sets Chrome as default browser
-* More are planned.

 **Note:** The above is for the default (ADT) workflow.
 To see what other workflows are available, run `sh setup.sh --help`